In today's uncertain times, it is the perfect moment to reflect on how you have been living your life.

 At that time, we didn't have a passion for anything.
 We were going through the motions of life, paying our bills, going to work and barely keeping our heads above water.

-We knew we had passion within ourselves.
-We had a passion for each other, and when we were younger we had a passion for life.
-But over time we lost that passion.
+We loved each other and were passionate about our relationship, and when we were younger we had a passion for life.
+But over time we lost the zest that we once had.

 Work and bills and expectations of what we should have achieved by now got in the way.